XiaHaochong98/Cradle_OSWorld/README.md

 runner.py is the entry point to run an agent.
 Currently not working code, just an introductory sample.

+## General guidelines

+Always, **always**, **ALLWAYS** get the latest /main branch.

+Any file with text content in the project in the resources directory (./res) should be in UTF-8 encoding.
+Use the uac.utils to open/save files.

 ## Infra code

 ### 1. OpenAI provider